webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Operates-Undercover.md

 ---
 aliases:
-  - Operates Undercover
+- "Operates Undercover"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Exploration
-title: Operates Undercover
-collection: Foci
-kind: Compendium
 ---

 ## Operates Undercover
 Under the guise of someone else, you seek to find answers the powerful do not want divulged.